kkasperczyk-no/connectedhomeip/examples/lighting-app/nrfconnect/README.md

 guarantee that the device will be able to communicate with the CHIP controller and other devices.

+The example can be configured to use the secure bootloader and utilize it for performing Over-the-air Device Firmware Upgrade via Bluetooth LE.

 ### Bluetooth LE advertising

 To commission the device onto a CHIP network, the device must be discoverable